l7mp/stunner/docs/MONITORING.md

 ![Prometheus Dashboard](img/prometheus-dashboard.png)

-Note: some STUNner metrics are not available when they are inactive (e.g., there is no active cluster).
+Note that some STUNner metrics may not be available when they are inactive (e.g., there is no active cluster).

-#### Check Prometheus data source in Grafana

 To configure/check the Prometheus data source in Grafana, first click on *Configuration* (1), then *Data sources* (2), as shown here: